Universe-E/healthgram/README.md

 # TODO

-- Come up a TODO list for the whole project and assign specific tasks to team members.
+- More TODO details, see meeting1 - meeting4
 - More detail about back-end implementations

 # Notice
-## Third-party usage
+# Third-party usage

 - Amazon AWS
   - root user: Han
     - If you need access to AWS please feel free to contact me!